20th ANNIVERSARY WALTER E. BRANDON

 If you are a patient, click to sign up for Get Connected.
 Please remember to select SCDAA/PDVC as your local CBO Affilliate.
 Parents, guardians and caregivers, use the link to sign up the person in your care as patient and you can also register as a non-patient.

-To learn more about Get Connected, please take a few minutes to view the video below.
+To learn more about Get Connected, please take a moment to view the video.

 Events & News